AlbGmx/Computer-Engineering-University-Assignments/README.md

 Lab work exhibits my hands-on experience with various tools, technologies, and methodologies.
 It demonstrates my ability to conduct experiments, gather data, and draw conclusions in a controlled environment.

-### Reports and Presentations

-In some cases, I've included reports and presentations that I created for seminars, workshops, or other academic events.
-These documents showcase my ability to communicate complex ideas effectively.

 ## Technologies and Skills

 Throughout my academic journey, I've had the opportunity to work with a wide range of technologies and tools, including but not limited to:

-- Programming Languages: Assembly, Java, Python, C++, C, Netlogp, etc.
+- Programming Languages: x86 Assembly, Java, Python, C++, C, Netlogo, etc.
 - Tools: Visual Studio Code, Netlogo, CMake, Word, Powerpoint, etc.
 - Version Control: Git, Github.
 - Data Analysis: Excel, MATLAB
 - Web Development: HTML, CSS, JavaScript

+## _Disclaimer_

+Some of the subjects folders are empty, as I took the classes before my Github account

 ## Contact

-I am excited about the work I've done / still doing during my university years, and I'm always open to discussing my projects and experiences.
-Please feel free to contact me at [Gomez.emmanuel@uabc.edu.mx](mailto:gomez.emmanuel@uabc.com.mx) if you have any questions or collaborations.
+I am excited about the work I've done on my university years, and I'm always open to discussing my projects and experiences.
+Please feel free to contact me at [emmanuel.alberto.gc@gmail.com](mailto:emmanuel.alberto.gc@gmail.com) if you have any questions or collaborations.

 Thank you for visiting my repository and taking the time to explore my academic journey!

 *Emmanuel Alberto Gomez Cardenas*